WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-26-Think-like-a-tester-and-modify-the-user-stories.markdown

 - The script will check that user name is requested
 - The script will close the window when done

-_This check for closing the window is there because I have found from other testingsessions in TestRigor that after the test completes browser window sessions can sometimes stay open with a live connection and active session for a long time.
+_This check for closing the window is there because I have found from other testing sessions in TestRigor that after the test completes browser window sessions can sometimes stay open with a live connection and active session for a long time.
 I want to make sure there isn't a chat window left hanging._

-I also added a third story that check how TestRigor would do constructing checks for behaviors that are going to fail, perhaps where the user was mistaken about a behavior.
+I also added a third story that checks how TestRigor would do constructing checks for behaviors that are going to fail, perhaps where the user was mistaken about a behavior.
 I modified the Chat story to check for a condition that is not true: